CodyMarkix/DroneFish/README.md

+# This project is abandoned.
+For now (As I'm not able to finish this game in time for the jam)

 # DroneFish, a game to spread #TeamSeas

 This game is quite simple, catch the trash with your drone.
 But be careful!
 You musn't touch the fish or they'll die.